Imuta, Kagoshima, Japan.

 Suggested no. of infusions:

-Brew at a fairly lukewarm temperature for the first brew for a longer period of 2 to 3 minutes to fully extract the umami sweet flavor of the tea.
+Brew at a slightly cooler temperature for the first brew to enjoy the umami sweet flavor of the tea.

 Feel free to experiment and adjust temperature and steeping duration for different brews of the same tea.